Shakespeare in Love: Production

 The original idea for Shakespeare in Love was suggested to screenwriter Marc Norman in the late 1980s by his son Zachary.
 Norman wrote a draft screenplay which he presented to director Edward Zwick, which attracted Julia Roberts, who agreed to play Viola.
 However, Zwick disliked Norman's screenplay and hired the playwright Tom Stoppard to improve it (Stoppard's first major success had been with the Shakespeare-themed play Rosencrantz and Guildenstern Are Dead).

 The film went into production in 1991 at Universal, with Zwick as director, but although sets and costumes were in construction, Shakespeare had not yet been cast, because Roberts insisted that only Daniel Day-Lewis could play the role.
 Day-Lewis was uninterested, and when Roberts failed to persuade him, she withdrew from the film, six weeks before shooting was due to begin.
-Zwick and the studio had tried to hold chemistry tests between Roberts and several then-unknown actors, including Hugh Grant, Colin Firth, and Sean Bean, but Roberts either skipped the meetings or found faults with them all.
+Zwick and the studio had tried to hold chemistry tests between Roberts and several unknown actors including Hugh Grant, Ralph Fiennes, Jeremy Northam, Rupert Graves, Colin Firth, and Sean Bean, but Roberts either skipped the meetings or found faults with them all.
+After a last screen test with Paul McGann, Roberts pulled out of the production, which Zwick attributed to insecurity about the pressure she was under to succeed in the role.
 The production went into turnaround, and Zwick was unable to persuade other studios to take up the screenplay.
 Canceling the film cost Universal $6 million.

-Eventually, Zwick got Miramax interested in the screenplay, but Miramax chose John Madden as director.
-Miramax boss Harvey Weinstein acted as producer, and persuaded Ben Affleck to take a small role as Ned Alleyn.
+Eventually, Zwick got Miramax Films interested in the screenplay, but Miramax chose John Madden as director.
+Miramax Films boss Harvey Weinstein acted as producer.
+For the president of a studio to have given himself a producer credit created a firestorm within the industry which resulted in what has come to be known as “the Harvey Rule,” which stipulates that to earn the Producers Guild credit, a producer must have performed some real role in making the finished film.
+To justify his producer credit, Harvey claimed he took a leave of absence from his executive duties at Miramax to work on this movie, which longtime Miramax Films senior executive, Mark Gill, dismissed as “complete bullshit.”

+Weinstein persuaded Ben Affleck to take a small role as Ned Alleyn.
 Kate Winslet was offered the role of Viola after the success of Titanic, but she rejected it to pursue independent films.
-Winona Ryder, Diane Lane and Robin Wright were also considered for the lead role.
+Winona Ryder, Diane Lane, and Robin Wright were also considered for the lead role.
 Principal photography began on March 2, 1998, and ended on June 10, 1998.
 The film was considerably reworked after the first test screenings.
 The scene with Shakespeare and Viola in the punt was re-shot, to make it more emotional, and some lines were re-recorded to clarify the reasons why Viola had to marry Wessex.
 The ending was re-shot several times, until Stoppard eventually came up with the idea of Viola suggesting to Shakespeare that their parting could inspire his next play.